 At this level, the course seeks to further students' understanding of the social marketing approach as a specialist area of integrated communication planning which could be applied to health-related behaviours, injury-related prevention behaviours, environmental behaviours, or community involvement behaviours.
-Having been exposed to the principles and practice of social marketing, this course continues the students' exposure to the research, planning, analysis and design of the social marketing campaign.
-The foundation laid with exposure to the principles and practice of social marketing in IMCC2701 is underscored at this level as the students expand their concept briefs into specific planning, message design and implementation activities.
+Having been exposed to the principles and practice of social marketing, this course continues the students' exposure to the research, planning, analysis and design of the social marketing in IMCC2701 is underscored at this level as the students expand their concept briefs into specific planning, message design and implementation activities.
 The students will also learn specific research skills which support the design, dissemination and evaluation of the socially beneficial message.